 “Our crews got a head start on the weather, and we've been anti-icing in the Philadelphia region over the past few days,” she said.
 “All of our county crews are out in full force to treat roadways.”

-Johnson said over 400 plow trucks are available and ready to work.
-During winter weather events, she said interstates and expressways are the primary focus, while other major routes and secondary state roads may take longer to clear.
+Johnson said during winter weather events, interstates and expressways are PennDOT's primary focus, while other major routes and secondary state roads may take longer to clear.